Inside the Mind of Dr. Elouise Epstein: Rethinking Procurement Tech

 Elouise: But middle management is still a problem.
 Their incentive is to complicate projects and delay progress.
 Instead of solving for the majority of suppliers, they build for extreme edge cases—like an Indonesian supplier paid in British pounds serving the China market.

-Natasha: You’ve said automation will eliminate much of what procurement does today—but that’s a good thing?
+Natasha: You’ve said procurement automation will eliminate much of what such teams do today—but that’s a good thing?

 Elouise: Absolutely.
 Automate sourcing events, category strategies, payments, contract workflows—please!
 Let AI take that over.
 What remains is the work that actually matters: risk management, supplier relationships, competitive intelligence.
 Things machines can’t replace.